graniticio/granitic/doc/tutorial/006-database-read.md

 ## Creating a DatabaseProvider

-Go's SQL abstraction and 'driver management' models are much looser than some other languages' RDBMS access layers.
+Go's SQL abstraction and 'driver management' models are much looser than in some other languages.
 In order to allow Granitic's components and facilities to be agnostic of the underlying RDBMS, an additional layer of abstraction has been defined - the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/v2/rdbms#DatabaseProvider) interface.

-Your application will have to define a component that implements this interface.
+our application will have to define a component that implements this interface.

 The [DatabaseProvider's](https://godoc.org/github.com/graniticio/granitic/v2/rdbms#DatabaseProvider)
 role is to create instances of [sql.DB](https://golang.org/pkg/database/sql/#DB) (Go's connection/driver abstraction) and